mindspore-ai/docs/tutorials/source_en/dataset/cache.md

     Drop session successfully for server on port 50052
     ```

-7. Stop the cache server, after using the cache server, you can stop it.
+7. Stop the cache server.
+After using the cache server, you can stop it.

     ```bash
     $ dataset-cache --stop